LeoooLagOS/dotfiles/00_CS_Fundamentals/Programming Paradigms.md

 - **[[Functional Programming]]** is like a **modern, minimalist design** that focuses on the flow of energy and light through the house, using a series of transformations.
 ## 🔑 Key Details
 - **What it is:**
-	- A set of principles and concepts that defines a way to build software.
+	- A set of principles and concepts that defines a way to build [[Software]].
 Most modern languages are **multi-paradigm**, allowing the programmer to mix and match styles.
 - **Why it exists:**
 	- Different paradigms are better suited for solving different types of problems.
 Choosing the right paradigm can make code simpler, more scalable, and easier to reason about.
 ## 🔗 Connections & Implementations